Permissionless-Software-Foundation/helia-coord/README.md

-# ipfs-coord-esm
+# helia-coord

-This is a re-write of ipfs-coord library using ESM instead of CommonJS.
+This is a fork of [ipfs-coord-esm](https://github.com/Permissionless-Software-Foundation/ipfs-coord-esm), adpted for use with [Helia](https://github.com/ipfs/helia) instead of Kubo.